 Once you know which plants will thrive in Ashburn’s climate, it’s easy to start planning a beautiful garden that’s just as simple to tend to.
 Kids will love getting involved with the care of these plants, especially planting the seeds, watering the flowers, and harvesting their very own mealtime ingredients.

-At Crème de la Crème of Ashburn, we know how tough it can be to find the time to care for a bunch of difficult plants, so we’ve suggested varieties that don’t require much work while still delivering plenty of beauty for your backyard garden.
+At Crème de la Crème of Port Potomac, we know how tough it can be to find the time to care for a bunch of difficult plants, so we’ve suggested varieties that don’t require much work while still delivering plenty of beauty for your backyard garden.